 Merelani Grossular Garnets

-Demantoids are the only natural transparent green gemstones of any kind that pick up with a magnetic wand.
+Demantoids are the only natural transparent green gemstones of any kind that pick up with a magnetic wand (with the exception of rare green Color Change Garnet).
 The high magnetic susceptibility is due to iron (Fe3+).

 Brown and Yellow Andradite: Many Andradites are brown to reddish brown, and on rare occasion, red.
 Others are yellow, with the trade name Topazolite.
 Color is likely due entirely to inter-valence charge transfer (iron-titanium and possibly iron-iron, Fe2+-Fe3+).
-Some brown and yellow Andradites exhibit slight color change (flashes of red) when viewed under incandescent light.
-All these warm colors of Andradite are grouped as Brown Andradite on the graph above, and all fall along the Grossular-Andradite line.
+Some brown and yellow Andradites exhibit color change toward red when viewed under incandescent light.
+All these warm colors of Andradite are grouped as Brown Andradite on the graph above, and all fall along the Grossular-Andradite join.

 "Topazolite" from Arizona

 Melanite: Black Andradite is called Melanite or Titanium Andradite, and it is generally opaque with a high luster.
 Melanite forms a solid solution series with Schorlomite, which is a non-gem Garnet that has titanium in the B site of its chemical formula.
 Titanium, iron and manganese contribute to the black color through inter-valence charge transfer (Fe2+-Ti4+, Mn2+-Ti4+, and Fe2+-Fe3+).
 No Melanite graph points are shown on the graph above.
-It is probable that points fall along the line connecting Andradite and Schorlomite, which is for the most part too high to be visible on the graph.
+It is probable that points fall along the joining line connecting Andradite and Schorlomite.
+The Schorlomite end member is for the most part too high to be visible on the graph.
 There is a wide variance in magnetic susceptibility of black Garnet crystals tested in our study, varying from paramagnetic Melanite crystals to ferromagnetic crystals with extremely high iron content.